-The series that started Marie’s career as an author in 2004-2005, The Treading Water series contains her first three books: Treading Water, Marking Time and Starting Over as well as Coming Home, a book her readers asked her to write to finish a story begun in Marking Time.
-Find out more about the impact Treading Water has had on Marie’s career and how she named her company for Jack, her architect in Treading Water.
+The series that started Marie’s career as an author in 2004-2005, The Treading Water series contains her first three books: Treading Water, Marking Time and Starting Over as well as Coming Home, a book her readers asked her to write to finish a story begun in Marking Time, and the series finale, Finding Forever.

 Newport, RI is a stunning seaside city with impressively gilded mansions, great restaurants, a cobblestone downtown and a huge sailing community.
 No wonder so many of Marie’s scenes are inspired by Newport.
 Treading Water, Georgia on My Mind, The

 Newport is located 23 miles south of Providence, RI and about 60 miles south of Boston, MA.

 By Air: T.F.
 Green Airport just outside of Providence, RI, is 26 miles from Newport and is serviced by major domestic airlines.
 From the airport, visitors may take Orange Cab of Newport, a public transportation bus, or a rental vehicle.

 Logan International Airport in Boston, MA is 75 miles from Newport and depending on traffic, which could be significant during peak season in the summer, it may take an hour-and-a-half to get to Newport.
 Public transportation and car rentals are available.
 You can book